milibudhiraja/MNCH-Prototype/README.md

 # MNCH-Prototype: Pregnancy Risk Stratification

+Maternal health remains a critical challenge in many low-resource settings, where timely identification of high-risk pregnancies is often limited by gaps in clinical resources, inconsistent follow-up, and high patient volumes.
+Many complications—such as anemia, preeclampsia, or prior obstetric risks—can go unnoticed until they become severe, leading to preventable maternal and neonatal morbidity or mortality.

+Solution -

-A machine learning model that predicts whether a pregnant woman is High Risk or Low Risk using antenatal care (ANC) records
+This project develops a machine learning model that predicts whether a pregnant woman is "High Risk" or "Low Risk" using antenatal care (ANC) records.
+By leveraging historical clinical data across multiple visits, the model identifies patterns and risk factors that may not be immediately obvious during routine assessments.

 ---

 ## 📊 Dataset